 Building Organizational Resilience for Rainforest Conservation

-Goal: Design and deliver capacity-building workshops to Rainforest Trust’s NGO partners working to protect critical ecosystems around the world.
+DocuSign employees designed and delivered capacity-building workshops to Rainforest Trust’s NGO partners working to protect critical ecosystems around the world.

 Background: Since 1988, Rainforest Trust has protected more than 24 million acres of tropical habitat across Latin America, Africa, Asia, and the Pacific and has projects underway that will protect an additional 29 million to achieve their goal of 50 million acres by the end of 2020.
 Their work begins by identifying the most threatened landscapes for endangered species and creating strategies to protect these vital habitats.
 Rainforest Trust builds lasting partnerships built with local conservation organizations to develop and implement science-based sustainable solutions for permanent protection.